openproblems-bio/openproblems/openproblems/tasks/dimensionality_reduction/README.md

 **Metrics** should calculate the quality or "goodness of fit" of a dimensional reduction **method**.

+## Pre-processing

+There is a `preprocessing.py` function which contains a set of standard pre-processing functions.
+These perform steps such as transforming the raw data, selecting features and summarising dimensionality reduction.
+Where possible each **method** should first call one of these functions and use the processed `adata.X` or `adata.obsm['X_input']` slot as the input to the method.
+Variants of methods can be created by applying different pre-processing prior to the method itself (see `phate.py` for an example).

 1. Raimundo, F., Vallot, C. & Vert, J. Tuning parameters of dimensionality reduction methods for single-cell RNA-seq analysis.
 Genome Biol 21, 212 (2020). https://doi.org/10.1186/s13059-020-02128-7